pierre-cm/galbe/docs/concepts/schemas.md

 #### stream

 Certain request body types can be streamed using `STStream` wrapper, improving performance by validating data incrementally.
-This can be usefull to imporve performances in case you have heavy body payloads by leveraging early validation and fail fast behaviors.
+This can be useful to improve performance in case you have heavy body payloads by leveraging early validation and fail fast behaviors.

 **Example**